localstack/docs/content/en/user-guide/tools/cloud-pods/getting-started/index.md

                 - ID = bcaf1ffd86f41161ca5fb16fd081034f
    {{< / command >}}

-7. Push the Cloud Pod to LocalStack's remote storage using `push` command with the `--name` flag and the `--message` flag:
+5. On an alternate machine, start LocalStack with the API key configured, and pull the Cloud Pod we created previously using `load` command with the Cloud Pod name as the first argument:

    {{< command >}}
-   $ localstack pod push --name <pod-name> --message "<message>"

-   Successfully pushed the current state
-   Successfully registered <pod-name> with remote!
-   {{< / command >}}

-   To publish your Cloud Pod locally, prefer using the `--local` flag to publish it.

-8. On an alternate machine, start LocalStack with the API key configured, and pull the Cloud Pod we created previously using `pull` command with the `--name` flag:

-   {{< command >}}
-   $ localstack pod pull --name <pod-name>
+   $ localstack pod load <pod-name>

    Done.
    {{< / command >}}